Clurichaun: Folklore

 In the folktale "The Haunted Cellar", recorded by Thomas Crofton Croker in 1825, a clurichaun named Naggeneen haunts the wine cellar of an Irish lord, drinking everything in sight and playing frightening pranks on the servants.
-He is described as a little man measuring 6 inin height, with a face like a withered apple.
+He is described as a little man measuring 6 in tall, with a face like a withered apple.
 He has twinkling eyes and a nose that is red and purple from heavy drinking.
 He wears a red nightcap, a short leather apron, light blue stockings, and shoes with large silver buckles.
 When he is discovered by the master of the house, Naggeneen talks him out of moving elsewhere by implying that he would simply move with him.

 Other descriptions have him wearing red like other solitary fairies.

 In another tale, "Master and Man", a young man named Billy Mac Daniel is on his way home one winter night when he is offered a glass of liquor by a clurichaun to warm himself.
 He takes the drink but when he refuses to pay for it he is compelled by the clurichaun to serve him for seven years and a day.
 Billy, however, is eventually able to break his servitude by invoking the blessing of God.
 In this story, the clurichaun is able to pass through keyholes to invade homes and wine cellars and can transform bog rushes into horses to be used as mounts.
 Clurichauns can also fly through the air on rushes similar to witches and their broomsticks.